 In general, the management and control of the limited partnerships or limited liability companies that own our properties, such as MPT West Houston MOB, L.P. and MPT West Houston Hospital, L.P., rests with our operating partnership or its subsidiaries.
 The limited partners or other minority owners in these entities will not participate in the management or control of the business of the partnership or other entity.
-Although the partnership agreements or limited liability company agreements for future limited partnerships or limited liability companies may vary, our current limited partnership agreements require approval of the limited partners holding a majority of the units in the partnership other than the general partner and its affiliates to:
+Although the partnership agreements or limited liability company agreements for future limited partnership agreements or limited liability companies may vary, our current limited partnership agreements in the partnership other than the general partner and its affiliates to: